Now that's more like it.

 MINNESOTA 44, NEW MEXICO STATE 21

-Unlike last week, when it won by four touchdowns despite being outgained handily, Minnesota deserved its convincing victory over New Mexico State.
+Unlike last week, when it won by four touchdowns despite being outgained, Minnesota deserved its convincing victory over New Mexico State.

-Minnesota ran over the New Mexico State with running back Rodrick Williams Jr.'s 148 and quarterback Phillip Nelson's 122 rushing yards.
-In addition, a 65 yard punt return by Marcus Jones pushed the Golden Gophers to an insurmountable 27-7 shortly before halftime and a 50 yard fumble return in the fourth quarter capped Minnesota's scoring.
+Minnesota ran over the Aggies with 148 rushing yards from Rodrick Williams Jr. and 122 rushing yards from Philip Nelson.
+In addition, a 65-yard punt return by Marcus Jones pushed the Golden Gophers lead to 27-7 before halftime, and a 50-yard fumble return in the fourth quarter capped Minnesota's scoring.

 Minnesota plays Western Illinois next week, which will hopefully allow Jerry Kill to tune up the glorious Minnesota variant of the Maryland-I.